Bogtrotter72/Matchmaker/README.md

 ## UX

 ### Strategy & Planning
-The UX design process centres on a mobile-first design.
+The UX design process revolves around a mobile-first design.
 As the focal point is the gameboard, all elements are centred on screen and the background is relatively nondescript.
 Nevertheless, the background is designed to subtly mirror the block graphic used in the game.
 Card colors are soft and contrasting and were chosen from opposing sides of the colour wheel to ensure maximum contrast and minimal interference; the player should be able to focus on the objects in the game.

 The opening animated character and title were chosen to signify that the game is a mental game, with a relationship to psychometric testing.

 A simple geometric shape was chosen that, from the outset, is suggestive of a three-dimensional environment - a feature that becomes more obvious in the advanced level.

-The 'Start Game' button has been given the bootstrap default 'btn-success' class, as green is suggestive of Go; the buttons for the level select feature have been given traffic light colours: 'btn-success', 'btn-warning', 'btn-danger' to reinforce the idea of pattern, of increasing difficulty, while offering something that users might also find familiar.
+The 'Start Game' button has been given the bootstrap default 'btn-success' class, as green is suggestive of Go; the buttons for the level select feature have been given traffic light colours: 'btn-success', 'btn-warning', 'btn-danger' to reinforce the idea of increasing difficulty, while offering a colour pattern that users might also find familiar.

-The overall green colour scheme provides a sense of relaxation, growth, success and youth.  (see <a href="https://www.amazon.com/Color-Design-Workbook-World-Graphic/dp/1592534333">Color Design Workbook</a> by Sean Adams, et. al.
+The overall green colour scheme provides a sense of relaxation, growth and success.  (see <a href="https://www.amazon.com/Color-Design-Workbook-World-Graphic/dp/1592534333">Color Design Workbook</a> by Sean Adams, et. al.  (2008, p.28)).
-(2008, p.28)).
 For this reason, green was also chosen for the geometric image used on the cards.

 #### User Stories
 * As a player / user I want an entertaining, challenging and playful way to test and improve my spatial reasoning and awareness abilities.